Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

     - [Graphana](https://grafana.com/)

-The one thing I found missing from the list was [sentry](https://sentry.io/welcome/) Also, mark my words, fluentdis the log forwarder fo the near-future.
+The one thing I found missing from the list was [sentry](https://sentry.io/welcome/) Also, mark my words, fluentd is the log forwarder fo the near-future.
 Do EFK, not ELK.

 ### [D01T02: Deployment Strategies with Kubernetes](https://rootconf.talkfunnel.com/2017/17-deployment-strategies-with-kubernetes) by [@adityapatwari](https://twitter.com/adityapatwari)